SolaraExeDev/AI-Chat/README.md

-# 🚀 TalkX: Conversational AI Assistant for Local Knowledge 🤖
+# 🚀TalkX: Conversational AI Assistant for Local Knowledge 🤖

 TalkX is an advanced AI chatbot designed to revolutionize customer interactions 📱.
 With cutting-edge machine learning technology, TalkX delivers intelligent, human-like conversations that engage and support users around the clock 🕰️.